Brick and Mortar vs. HTML

 Why do I even need a website?

-More and more these days people are going to the Internet to find the products, services and information they want.
+People are going to the Internet to find the products, services and information they want.
 Long gone are the days of pulling out the Yellowpages and looking up the number for a local restaurant, now Google is the one stop shop for those types of needs.
 And sure, there’s a good chance that Google will find some reference to your business and list you somewhere in its search results, but there’s no guarantee.
 So while the competition is getting hit after hit on the search results page, you’re stuck somewhere down at the bottom of a list on a page that only shows up twenty or thirty search results deep.
 And that’s at the very minimum.
 These days, websites can make you alot of money.
 Often they can even make you money with very little daily effort.
 I can help with that.

 But I don’t compete on a global scale, do I still need a website?